-There has been quite a bit of press around teabags and their compostability lately.
-Until recently, most of us thought (myself included) that tea bags were fully compostable.
-Then, we discover that most brands of teabag contained plastic.
+There has been quite a bit of press around teabags lately, leaving many people wondering “are tea bags compostable?”.
+Until recently, most of us thought (myself included) that you could compost tea bags.
+Then, we discover that most brands of tea bag contained plastic.
 This plastic could be in the ‘bag’ part of the tea bag, in the glue that seals the bag together or it could even be in both.

 No one loves a cuppa more than the Irish.
 In fact, we drink more tea per capita than any other country in the world!
 It goes without saying that if all these teabags are going into the brown bin or home compost then they are certainly contributing to the problem of micro-plastics and entering into our food chain.